Curlingspillet (insurance game about growing up) - In coorporation with Alm. Brand.

 Next

-Quick view: BoulderBar, developing a prototype to support social interaction in a bouldering gym
+University Project - Quick view: BoulderBar, support social interaction in a bouldering gym